 “What’s fair and undeniable is that goLance can’t match the number of projects you can find on Upwork and Freelancer.
-However, what you see on this relatively new freelance platform is reliable, checked, and authentic.
-The new freelancers stand the better chances of success and building up their portfolio and reputation on smaller than gigantic platforms.”
+However, what you see on this relatively new freelance platform is reliable, checked and authentic.
+New freelancers stand the better chances of success and building up their portfolio and reputation on smaller than gigantic platforms.”

 You’ll also need to be able to manage your online reputation successfully.
 “The gig economy is often based around reviews and feedback for previous work.
 There is less emphasis on traditional CVs and a far greater focus on reviews and public feedback,” he says.

 A shift in recruitment from top to bottom

 This, though, could be the way of the future for many more IT staff – at all levels.
 Pat Lynes is author of the book The interim revolution on crowdsourcing and the gig economy, as well as the CEO/founder of decidedly non-traditional recruitment agency Sullivan & Stanley.
 He believes we are seeing a fundamental shift in the recruitment market from top to bottom.